-- ✓ Complete all PA program courses with a course grade of C minimum. - ✓ Earn a cumulative semester GPA of 3.0 or higher. - ✓ Earn a cumulative GPA of 3.0 upon completion of all PA program curricular coursework - ✓ Demonstrate all PA profession competencies as noted in the student handbook and course syllabi. - ✓ Pass the Didactic Year Summative Examination - ✓ Adhere to policies of the PA program. - ✓ Adhere to the Katz School Code of Ethics. - ✓ Adhere to the PA program Code of Conduct. - ✓ Settle all financial obligations to the University. - ✓ Complete all health forms required by the PA program and the University Health Service. - ✓ Pass each component of the three-part PA program Summative Evaluation: a group OSCE, written/multiple choice curriculum summative examination, and individual OSCE. - ✓ Complete the Capstone Project. - ✓ Complete an exit interview.
+- ✓ Complete all PA program courses with a course grade of C minimum. - ✓ Earn a cumulative GPA of 3.0 upon completion of all PA program curricular coursework - ✓ Demonstrate all PA profession competencies as noted in the student handbook and course syllabi. - ✓ Pass the Didactic Year Summative Examination - ✓ Adhere to policies of the PA program. - ✓ Adhere to the Katz School Code of Ethics. - ✓ Adhere to the PA program Code of Conduct. - ✓ Settle all financial obligations to the University. - ✓ Complete all health forms required by the PA program and the University Health Service. - ✓ Pass each component of the five-part PA Program Summative Evaluation: a written/multiple choice curriculum summative examination, individual OSCE, team-based OSCE, self-reflection exercise, and virtual patient encounter. - ✓ Complete the Capstone Project. - ✓ Complete an exit interview.